alia-dd/nasaAPI-project/README.md

 **NASA API Project**

-The NASA API project is a web application that utilizes the NASA API to provide users with fascinating content related to space exploration.
+The NasaAPI  is a web application that utilizes the NASA API to provide users with fascinating content related to space exploration.
 The home page serves as a gateway to various features, including the Astronomy Picture of the Day (APOD) and a collection of pictures taken by astronauts.

 ### Features: